 For a small business, expanding overseas is never easy.
 It becomes all the more challenging if the small business in question is based in the Middle East.
 Even for small businesses in the UAE - a country without conflict - the perception of the Middle East by Western countries may lead to skepticism from customers.
 Western buyers may refuse to pay for goods until they arrive.
 Even when a customer pays upfront, political, or economic issues in the buyer’s region may prevent the transaction from being completed.
 In situations like these, an export letter of credit becomes an advantage.
 As we will discuss, an export LC primarily protects an exporter against non-payment by a customer.

 A letter of credit can be difficult for small businesses in the UAE to secure.
 For this reason, small business owners are advised to seek the help of a trade finance agency before applying for one.
-A reputable agency, such as Credico Capital, will guide you through the application process and help you secure an LC on time.
+A reputable agency, such as Credico Capital, will guide you through the application process and issue an LC on time.
 Unlike some other trade finance agencies in Dubai, Credico Capital deals with both import and export LCs.

 An export letter of credit is more or less an insurance policy.
 It helps to ensure that the seller will be compensated for their goods or services when they are dealing with an overseas party.
 By doing so, an export LC allows unfamiliar importers and exporters to build trust and, in many circumstances, forge a lengthy working relationship.
 It also provides the exporter with the confidence needed to commit themselves to the project entirely.